 Skip to main content

-This example demonstrates how to build a multi-step LLM pipeline that transforms minified JavaScript into readable code.
-It showcases Thinkwell’s core pattern: use deterministic code for orchestration and iteration, while delegating semantic understanding to the AI agent.
+This example demonstrates how to build a pipeline that transforms minified JavaScript into readable code, mixing LLM-powered analysis with deterministic transformations.
+It showcases Thinkwell’s core pattern: use deterministic tools where they excel, and delegate semantic understanding to the AI agent.

 What the Unminifier Does